Funny Things People Say in Libraries

 Links to More Library Humor

-International Federation of Library Associations' collection of library humour
+- Library Humour - International Federation of Library Associations' collection of library humor.

 More Librarian Humor - Tax Money for Books